SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_Failover_switch_Cassandra_Cluster.md

 ## Cause

 Blocking calls in the SLASPConnection process cause a Failover switch to take a long time.
-A likely cause for this is inefficient alarm distribution queries sent by SLASPConnection to SLDataGateway, but this is currently still being investigated.
+This is likely related to the alarm load in the system: the more alarms are active, the longer the Failover switch will take (with a maximum of 10 minutes).

 ## Fix